You are ready to take your amazing acro program to the next level!

 Step #3: Implement the course content with your students and master Intermediate acro!

-Ready to go from a Junior-level teacher, to everyone's Intermediate expert of choice?
+Ready to go from having a Junior-level program, to becoming everyone's Intermediate studio of choice?

-*Pre-Requisite: Teachers must have completed their Junior Certification, or qualify for the Fast Track Method, in order to register for this course.
-Contact the office if you are unsure if you are pre-qualified to register for this course: firstname.lastname@example.org.
+*Pre-Requisite: Studio Owners can only submit teachers that have completed their Junior Certification, or qualify for the Fast Track Method, in order to register for Advanced Teachers Certification.
+Contact the office if you are unsure if you are pre-qualified to register: firstname.lastname@example.org.

 Melissa Klassen is an Acrobatic Dance specialist and Mentor.
 As Founder of the Acro Dance Teachers Association, and creator of the original Acrobatique AcroDance Syllabus, Melissa uses this platform to spread her message to Instructors of the importance of positive role modelling and mentorship for our youth.
 Melissa is a mentor, and Acro is her method.